Kudal (Satara): Agricultural and cropping pattern

 There is also a wide cultivation of fruits like strawberries, raspberries (locally known as tutu), mangoes and bananas.
 Also now starts chemical free food with cows fertilizers, and Goshala for organic farming.

 Transport

-There is no railway station closer than 10km.
+There is no railway station closer than 10 km.
 Satara and Jarandeshwar Stations (near to Satara) are reachable.
 The nearest major station is Pune Junction (86 km).

 National Highway 4 from Panchwad is close to the village.
 Mahabaleswar, Satara, Panchgani are nearby towns with road connections.